This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

-We need to investigate and pick algorithms that we will use and verify them against a known good, “golden”, model.
+We need to investigate and pick algorithms we will use and verify them against a known good, “golden” model.
+We need to code that.
 That platform also needs to be easy to use and debug.
 It should be quick to prototype various models so we can research different ideas before committing to them.

-Normally, for such tasks, Python comes to mind, but for this project, I have selected C++ and MS Visual Studio’s basic console C++ project to construct such a framework.
-In my opinion, Visual Studio is the best freely available debugging framework.
-I also checked in a Makefile to compile it under Linux.
-Using both, I have also found certain discrepancies between the two compilers which I will describe.
+Usually, for such tasks, Python as a language of choice comes to mind, but for this project, I have selected C++ and MS Visual Studio’s basic console C++ project to construct such a framework.
+In my opinion, Visual Studio (Community Edition) is the best freely available debugging framework.
+When I was doing it, I also checked in the equivalent Makefile, so most projects can be compiled under Linux.
+Using both, I have also found certain discrepancies between the two compilers.

-The goal of this step is to verify the basic operations of addition, subtraction, multiplication, and division and the parsing of the input buffer.
+This step aims to verify the basic operations of addition, subtraction, multiplication, and division and the parsing of the input buffer.
 We want to investigate various ideas on how to do that effectively on BCD values, with mantissa and exponent processed separately.
-The code should be flexible and not tied to a particular mantissa width so that we could change it and see the impacts of such changes on the overall precision.
+The code should be flexible and not tied to a particular mantissa width so that we can change it and see the impacts of such changes on the overall precision.

-This code, a functional-level simulator, does not have to be too fancy, or fast.
-In fact, quite the opposite: the goal is to start mimicking some kind of low-level implementation that could be done in hardware so that the eventual translation to it may be simpler.
-Still, nothing is set in stone yet – as the verification progresses, it should become more obvious which parts would belong to what implementation level.
+This code – a functional-level simulator – does not have to be too elaborate or fast.
+Quite the opposite: the goal is to start mimicking some low-level implementation that could be done in hardware so that the eventual translation, or conversion, may become more straightforward.
+Still, nothing is set in stone yet – as the verification progresses, it should become more apparent which parts would belong to what implementation level: whether an operation should be implemented in hardware or at the higher software level.

-Gradually, some certainties about the internal architecture started to emerge.
-As you take certain directions, many related variables seem to naturally fall in place to form an architecturally consistent, and arguably perfect, model (ex. the way scratch registers extend calculation precision by adding extra digits).
-Those are the easy ones to decide, they are obvious and represent sound engineering reasoning.
-The harder ones require giving up some benefits to satisfy other variables (ex. selecting the mantissa or exponent widths).
-They are an ever-present nemesis of these engineering tradeoffs.
+As I started work on this, gradually, some certainties about the internal architecture started to be apparent.
+Then, as you move in those directions, many related trade-offs seem to fall in place to form an architecturally consistent model.
+Some trade-offs are easier to make than others since they may be more obvious and likely to represent sound engineering reasoning.
+The harder ones require giving up some benefits to satisfy other variables (for example, selecting the mantissa or exponent widths).

 Somewhere in that spectrum is a decision to use BCD as the internal number specification.